chrisveness/scrypt-kdf/README.md

 |     48 |     16 | checksum: first 16 bytes of SHA256(bytes 0–47)
 |     64 |     32 | HMAC-SHA256(bytes 0–63), with scrypt(password, salt, 64, { N, r, p }) as key

-The key will always begin with *c2NyeXB0*, as this is ‘scrypt’ encoded as base-64.
+If converted to base-64 (for trouble-free storage or transmission), the key will be a 128-character string, which will always begin with *c2NyeXB0*, as this is ‘scrypt’ encoded as base-64.